 Key points about Cerumol ear drops

-• Find out how to use it safely and possible side effects.
+• Find out how to use the ear drops safely.

-• A damaged or perforated (burst) ear drum.
+• a damaged or perforated (burst) ear drum

 • Prepare a small pad of cotton wool the size of your thumbnail.